Tom Bradley (mayor)

 Thomas Bradley (December 29, 1917 – September 29, 1998) was an American politician, athlete, police officer, and lawyer who served as the 38th mayor of Los Angeles from 1973 to 1993.
 A member of the Democratic Party, he was Los Angeles' first black mayor, first liberal mayor, and longest-serving mayor.

 Bradley went to college at the University of California, Los Angeles, serving as captain of the track team.
 Bradley joined the Los Angeles Police Department after graduation.
 Disenchanted with the racism prevalent in the LAPD, Bradley became a lawyer.
 Bradley won election to the Los Angeles City Council, becoming its first black member in 1963.
 Bradley ran for mayor of Los Angeles in 1969, losing to incumbent conservative mayor Sam Yorty before defeating Yorty in 1973 and 1981.

 In 1973, Bradley became the first liberal mayor of Los Angeles and its first black mayor.
-The Bradley coalition transformed Los Angeles from a conservative, white-dominated city to a liberal multiracial one.
+The Bradley coalition transformed Los Angeles from a conservative, white-dominated city to a more liberal multiracial one.
 Mayor Bradley appointed more women and people of color to political positions than all his predecessors combined.
 He was widely respected and renowned for his hard work ethic.
 Bradley was re-elected by landslides in 1977, 1981, and 1985.
 Bradley's main political opponent as mayor was Chief of the LAPD Daryl Gates, and several Bradley budgets cut funding to the LAPD.
 Bradley was lauded for running the first profitable Summer Olympics in 1984.
 The Tom Bradley International Terminal at Los Angeles International Airport is named after him and opened weeks before the 1984 Olympics.
 Bradley's promotion of public transit led to the creation of the Los Angeles Metro in 1990.

 Bradley ran to be the first black Governor of any state since Reconstruction in 1982 and 1986 but was defeated both times by Republican candidate George Deukmejian.
 Bradley's narrow and unexpected 1982 loss was at odds with the polls and was attributed to the racist vote, giving rise to the political term "the Bradley effect".
 Bradley was considered a possible vice-presidential nominee in 1984 by Democratic presidential nominee Walter Mondale.
 Bradley was re-elected a final time as Los Angeles mayor in 1989, with a majority of the vote but diminished support.
 Bradley's approval ratings dropped after the 1992 Los Angeles riots, which led to the resignation of Bradley's longtime rival Gates.
 Bradley announced his retirement in 1993.
 A panel of 69 scholars that year ranked him the third-best mayor of any city in the United States since 1960 and among the nine best mayors in American history.